 Apart from the features, let's take a look at the step-by-step guide regarding how you can use it for this purpose.

-Step 1:Launch PassFab iPhone Unlocker
+Step 1:Launch PassFab iPhone Unlock

 Launch the software first in your device and click on "Unlock Apple ID".